pettta/pettta/README.md

 ### 👋 About Me

 Hi!
 My name is Tommy Pett.
 I am a junior majoring in computer science in the College of Computing and Informatics and Pennoni Honors College at Drexel University.
-Some of my hobbies include stocks, foreign language, chess, and video games.
-I have just finished my first co-op as a software developer at Susquehanna International Group on the APEX team, and now I am looking for a second co-op from August 2022 to March 2023.
+Some of my hobbies include stocks, foreign language, chess, machine learning, and video games.
+I did my first co-op on the APEX team at Susquehanna international Group working on projects related to databases, rest api's, and frontends for storing info surrounding automated training data and cryptocurrencies.
+I am now returning for my 2nd co-op there where I am co-leading full-stack development on their pre-game sports betting platform as a part of their sport-analytics team.

 <!--
 **pettta/pettta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.